 Leandros blinked at her, then dropped his hands.
 “This may come as a surprise to you, Rhea, but fidgeting isn’t a crime.”

-She was right.
-Alfheim was well known for its rigidity – don’t smile, don’t fidget, never say what you mean or let anyone see how you feel.
-Leandros was notoriously terrible at all of these things; he’d made the mistake of traveling frequently in his youth and lost much of Alfheim’s prized restraint.
+She was right, though.
+Even here at the edges of Alfheim, alfar were known for their rigidity – don’t smile, don’t fidget, never say what you mean or let anyone see how you feel.
+Leandros had a long history of flaunting these rules; he’d made the mistake of traveling in his youth and lost much of Alfheim’s prized restraint in the process.

-As if Leandros needed more reason to be viewed as an outsider.
+As if he needed more reason to be viewed as an outsider.

-Leandros turned his back on the room, instead leaning out the open window and looking down at Illyon laid out below them like a map.
-Directly below Leandros, only a ten or so foot drop, was a sloped overhang that arched over a courtyard.
+“Because he’s not so cruel as to leave me behind,” Leandros said.
+He turned his back on the room, leaning out the open window and looking down at Illyon laid below him like a map.
+Directly below Leandros, only a ten or so foot drop, was a long, flat overhang that jutted over an empty courtyard.

 The diversion worked, and Leandros breathed a sigh of relief.

-Rhea hid her mouth behind her hand, likely hiding a smile.
-“You’re always making him protect you.”
+Rheamarie hid her mouth behind her hand, likely hiding a smile.
+“You’re always making him defend you.”

-This struck an old, frayed nerve with Leandros; he could barely keep himself from flinching.
-Anger briefly flared and simmered inside him, fueled and fanned by embarrassment.
-Rheamarie was right, but he didn’t need her to remind him.
-He reminded himself every day; he was only here – he was only alive – because of Amos Nochdvor’s good graces.
+Rheamarie was right again, but he didn’t need her to remind him.
+He reminded himself every day: he was only here – only alive – because of Amos Nochdvor’s good graces.

-“The good news is that after that little outburst, father’s probably forgotten all about us arriving late.”
+“The good news is that after that between the orinian and that little outburst, father’s probably forgotten all about us arriving late.”

 Leandros pursed his lips.
 “If you make me laugh again, I’ll kill you.”

-“Ah, but who would protect you then?
+“Ah, but who would defend you then?
 Father certainly wouldn’t.”

 Before Leandros could reply, the doors opened.

-Leandros knew immediately what the guard had meant by unnatural, even before the orinian lowered her hood.
-She walked with a jerky sway, like a puppet guided by an inexperienced puppeteer.
-Her uniform, decorated with Orean’s insignia, looked too old – riddled with holes and stains and made in a style that had been antiquated even when Leandros last visited Orean, nearly a hundred years ago.
+It was undoubtedly the same woman Leandros saw in the market.
+She walked with a jerky sway, a puppet guided by an inexperience puppeteer.
+Her uniform, decorated with Orean’s insignia, looked too old.
+It was frayed, riddled with holes and stains, and made in a style that had been antiquated even when Leandros last visited Orean, nearly a hundred years ago.

-When the orinian finally did lower her hood, one of the nobles nearer the door fainted on the spot, landing in a heap of heavy skirts.
+When she lifted her veil, a noble near the door fainted on the spot, landing in a heap of heavy skirts.

-The orinian was pale, almost translucent, with wild curls crimson like blood.
-Like all orinians, she had long, calf-like ears and swirling birthmarks that stretched across her skin.
+The orinian was pale, almost translucent, with wild curls bright as blood.
+Same as all orinians, she had long, calf-like ears and swirling birthmarks stretching across her skin.
 But unlike other orinians’ marks, they weren’t natural, neutral-colored and benign.
-Her birthmarks were like open wounds, deep crevices that cut across her exposed skin.
-Where muscle and bone should have been visible beneath them was instead a strange magma that pulsed through her body with each beat of her heart, swirling and hypnotic.
+Her birthmarks were open wounds, deep crevices that cut across her exposed skin.
+Where muscle and bone should have been visible between them was instead a strange magma that pulsed through her body with each beat of her heart, swirling and hypnotic.

-Her eyes were alight with the same scarlet glow, and they were fixed unblinkingly on the King.
+Her eyes, alight with the same scarlet glow, fixed unblinkingly on the King.

 “Guards!”
 Amos Nochdvor called into the hallway, voice breaking on the word.
-It was the most emotion Leandros had heard from him since…well, in a very long time.
-Backing away from the orinian, he yelled louder, “Guards!”
+Leandros hadn’t heard so much emotion in his voice since…well, in a very long time.
+Backing away from the orinian, he yelled louder, “Guards!’

 When the orinian took another jerking step toward the King, one of the nobles bravely moved to block her way.

 “Put him down!” the King ordered.
-“Put him down and say what you came to say.”
+“Just tell me what you want!”

-“I did not come to say anything,” the orinian said, her voice unexpectedly childlike, sweet.
-Her accent was almost as old as her clothing, or as the strange presence behind her eyes, staring out through them and using her like a shell.
-“I came for you.”
+The orinian tilted her head to one side, thoughtful, and released the noble.
+He collapsed and his companions dragged him hastily out of her way.
+“Very well,” the orinian said, her voice unexpectedly sweet, childlike.
+Her accent felt almost as old as her clothing, or as the strange presence behind her eyes, staring out through them and using her like a shell.
+“I want you.
+Will you come with me?”

 The orinian dismissed Leandros with a glance and approached King Nochdvor.

-The shot echoed through the room, the bullet hitting orinian’s shoulder.
-She stumbled, losing her stride, and looked down at the wound with only curiosity.
-Then she continued on, barely slowing when Leandros shot her again, and again.
-She stopped only when she stood close enough to Amos to touch.
-She reached out, and when she touched him, the King shuddered and crumpled like a broken doll.
+The shot echoed through the room, the bullet hitting the orinian’s shoulder.
+She stumbled, losing her stride, but didn’t so much as glance at Leandros or the wound, gaze still fixed unblinkingly on Amos.
+She continued on, barely slowing when Leandros shot her again, and again, stopping only when she stood close enough to Amos to touch.
+She pressed a single finger to his chest and the King shuddered and crumpled like a broken doll.

 Rheamarie cried out and started toward Amos, but Leandros caught her by the wrist.

-Rheamarie struggled against his grip.
-“Get away from him!”
+Rhea struggled against his grip, shouting at the orinian, “Get away from him!”

-Others rushed to the King’s aid as well, but the orinian swept her arm through the air and let loose something like lightning, something glowing scarlet like the magma under her skin, something that hung suspended in the air around herself and the fallen king, forming a perfect circle.
+Others rushed to the King’s aid, but the orinian swept her arm through the air and let loose something like lightning, something glowing with the same scarlet as the magma under her skin, something that hung suspended in the air around herself and the fallen king, forming a closed circle.
 It cracked and sputtered and grew brighter, stronger, hotter while the orinian crouched before Amos.
-She hoisted him off the ground, threw him over her shoulder, and when she did the flames surrounding her sparked and flared, nearly singeing those who still stood close enough.
+She hoisted him off the ground, threw him over her shoulder, and when she did, the flames surrounding her sparked and flared, nearly singeing those who still stood close enough.

-Rheamarie cried out and struggled harder against Leandros.
+Rheamarie struggled harder against Leandros.
 He didn’t budge, instead staring at the flames that still hovered in the air.
 They popped, sending molten sparks flying.
 Not a second later, they popped and flared again, this time spreading so far that Leandros could feel their heat.
-While the others only stared, Leandros made a decision.
+While the others only stared, Leandros made his decision.
 He turned, caught Rheamarie by the waist, and launched them both out the open window.

-Her words, though, were drowned out by a final pop from the upper room.
-The pop was followed by a boom that shook the overhang, and a jet of crimson flame shot out the windows, shattering them and sending shards of glass flying.
-Rheamarie screamed and ducked her head, Leandros hiding his face as well, desperately shielding themselves from the glass and the heat.
+Her words were drowned out by a final pop from the upper room, followed by a boom that shook the overhang.
+With it, a jet of flame shot out the windows, shattering them and sending shards of glass flying.
+Rheamarie screamed again and ducked her head, Leandros hiding his face as well, shielding himself from the glass and the heat.

-Leandros was the first to sit back up.
-Below them, people were rushing into the courtyard, screaming and pointing up at the ruined hall.
+When it was over, Leandros was the first to push himself up.
+Below them, servants and guards rushed into the courtyard, shouting and pointing up at the ruined hall.
 Rheamarie let loose a shuddering sob, but Leandros could only stare in horror at the charred bricks of the tower, no longer sparkling.